 For more information on open access, funder compliance, discounts and waivers please refer to the BMJ Author Hub open access page.

-Articles submitted to BMJ Open Diabetes Research & Care are subject to peer review.
-The journal operates single blind peer review, whereby the names of the reviewers are hidden from the author; this is the traditional method of reviewing and is the most common.
+Submissions to BMJ Open Diabetes Research & Care are unsolicited.
+All articles submitted are subject to peer review.
+The journal operates single blind peer review, whereby the names of the reviewers are hidden from the author; usually two external reviewer reports are obtained before an Original research or Review article is accepted for publication.
 For more information on what to expect during the peer review process please refer to BMJ Author Hub – the peer review process.